kapunahelewong/angular/aio/content/guide/template-syntax.md

 ### NgIf

-You can add or remove an element from the DOM by applying an `NgIf` directive to a host element.
+You can create or destroy a subview from the template by applying an `NgIf` directive to a host element.

 Bind the directive to a condition expression like `isActive` in this example.

 <code-example path="built-in-directives/src/app/app.component.html" region="NgIf-1" header="src/app/app.component.html" linenums="false">